gadenbuie/garrickadenbuie-com/content/blog/2013/2013-08-09-respond-peer-reviews-with-pandoc.md

 categories:
 - Blog
 tags:
-- academia
+- Academia
 - git
-- latex
+- LaTeX
-- markdown
+- Markdown
 - pandoc
-- productivity
+- Productivity
-- workflow
+- Workflow
-- writing
+- Writing
 ---

 I'm in the process of responding to the second round of peer reviews of a paper I've spent considerable time working on over the past year.
 Of course, this time around I've learned a few new tricks that make the whole process easier to manage...